 With your experience, free time and ‘proof’ that the sharemarket is not a crazy gambling machine, you’re then in a perfect position to help others see the benefits of long term share investing.

 If you can help one person see that their future doesn’t have to be solely dictated by their workplace and whatever pension is being handed out in 20 year’s time, you can consider that a success!

 It’s human nature to want to help others.
 But we’ve got to help ourselves first.
 Once people can see the progress in your own life, they’ll be more willing to listen (no guarantees though!).

 Now that we’ve got the basic steps covered, there may be some questions, especially from any newbies.

-So, I think it’d be helpful if we discuss what to avoid.
+Some people often get Peter Thornhill’s strategy confused.
+So, I want to discuss what to avoid.
 As strange as it sounds, this is likely to provide answers to some common questions.

 Luckily, the LICs mentioned own a diverse portfolio of companies with different levels of growth and yield.
 The result is, a decent dividend stream which grows steadily over time.
-More on this topic here: Everything You Need To Know About High Yield Investments.
+More on this topic: Everything You Need To Know About High Yield Investments.

 You don’t know what’s going to happen to the markets tomorrow, next month, or next year.
 I certainly don’t.
 And neither does anybody else.

 So don’t bother trying to guess what’s coming next.
 Focus on what you can control – saving money and increasing your ownership of a large group of companies.
 That’s where results come from.

 Of course, this doesn’t stop you from trying to invest more, if you notice the market is down -20% or more, for example.
 But playing the waiting game and hoping for better prices to come around is rarely a good approach.